django-cms/djangocms-moderation/README.rst

 Requirements
 ============

-django CMS Moderation requires that you have a django CMS 4.0 (or higher) project already running and set up.
+django CMS Moderation requires that you have a django CMS 4.0 (or higher) project already running and set up, with `djangocms-versioning <https://github.com/django-cms/djangocms-versioning>`_ installed.

-djangocms-versioning is also required along with django-fsm which should be installed with versioning.

 To install
 ==========

 Run::

-    pip install git+git://github.com/django-cms/djangocms-moderation@master#egg=djangocms-moderation
+    pip install djangocms-moderation

 Add the following to your project's ``INSTALLED_APPS``: